minemidnight/eris-wiggle/README.md

 Subcommands are a series of commands within commands.
 * Usage: `<Category>.use(<Category>)`

 Commands should be registered to the category being passed to `.use()` before calling it.
 When using the `commands` option to register commands, create a folder instead of a file, and fill that folder with the subcommands.
 This file should be the normal format of a command (see example).
+Any subcommands with the same name as the category containing the subcommand will be used if there was no subcommand or an invalid sub command (used as the default command).
+If \<Category>.aliases is set, it will be used as aliases for the subcategory.
+To set aliases using `<Wiggle>.set("commands", ...)`, make a file named `aliases.js` exporting an array of aliases or `aliases.json` containing an array of aliases.

 Subcommands are accessible through the following:
 `<Category>.subcommands`